saleyn/egit/README.md

     - On Ubuntu run: `sudo apt-get install libgit2-dev`
     - On Arch Linux run: `sudo pacman -S libgit2`
     - On Mac OS run: `brew install libgit2`
+- If you have an older gcc or clang compiler, and prefer to use a globally installed `fmt` library instead of having `egit` pull a `fmt` submodule, install it with:
+    - On Mac OS run: `brew install fmt`
 - If you are building locally from source, clone [egit](https://github.com/saleyn/egit) and run:
 ```shell